Malheur County, Oregon: Railroads

 The main railroad in Malheur County is the Oregon Eastern Railroad.
 This line goes from Ontario to the Celatom Plant in Vale.
-This railroad is all that's left of the Wyoming Colorado Railroad, a shot line between Colorado, Wyoming and Oregon.
+This railroad is all that remains of the Wyoming Colorado Railroad, a short line between Colorado, Wyoming and Oregon.

 Time zones

-Malheur County is one of the few counties in the United States with two time zones.
+As with many cities, Malheur County's cities had functioned with both city time and railroad time.
+This changed by order of the Interstate Commerce Commission on May, 13th 1923 with cities adopting train time.
+Malheur County is still one of the few counties in the United States with two time zones.
 Most of the county is in the Mountain Time Zone, but a small portion in the south is in the Pacific Time Zone, indicative of that area's proximity to its main service town, Winnemucca, Nevada.